 That is utter nonsense.

-They would not give him one because he declined to talk about all of his own misdeeds and his long pattern of criminal activity, which had nothing to do with the president of the United States.
+They would not give him one because he declined to talk about all of his own misdeeds and his long pattern of criminal activity, which had nothing to do with the President of the United States.

-He's now trying to reduce his sentence and sell his books, and that's what this is all about.
+He's now trying to reduce his sentence and sell his books.

-Right, but not only were they harsh in that, in their sentencing memo, the Southern District said that it was not blind loyalty, but it was years-long pattern of his own deception, and he always attempted to minimize his own conduct.
+In their sentencing memo, the Southern District said that it was not blind loyalty, but it was years-long pattern of his own deception, and he always attempted to minimize his own conduct.

 That's the Southern District talking about Michael Cohen.